abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/installation.md

 layout: learningpathall
 ---

-## Install Buildkite on Azure Cobalt 100
+## Install Buildkite on a Google Axion C4A Arm VM
+This section guides you through installing the Buildkite agent on a Google Axion C4A Arm VM, enabling it to connect to your Buildkite account and run CI/CD pipelines.

 ```console
 sudo zypper refresh